canopy-js/canopy-js/README.md

 A point is put in a place.
 And it becomes a place for more points.
 Thus does the surface expand.
-The more had the more room for having.
+The more had, the more room for having.
 We use speech to navigate speech.
 So organize prose with itself.